rdkcentral/Lightning-SDK/docs/plugins/platform.md

 The Platform plugin is most often used to _retrieve_ information from the Platform.
 In some cases it can also be used to _pass_ information back to the Platform.
 This might differ per platform.

-The Platform plugin is divided into 4 different sections: Localization, User, Device, Accesibility.
+The Platform plugin is divided into 4 different sections: Localization, User, Device, Accessibility.

 ## Usage